CIMR-Algos/MultiParameter_ATBD_V2/book/baseline_algorithm_definition.md

   conditions.
 * The sensitivity of the CIMR channels to CLW, in particular over sea ice is low, so that the uncertainty of CLW is high.
-In addition, the effect of decreased CLW over first year ice is similar to the effect of an increased MYI fraction, so that these two signals cannot be adequately separated in the current retrieval.
+In addition, the effect of decreased CLW over first-year ice is similar to the effect of an increased MYI fraction, so that these two signals cannot be adequately separated in the current retrieval.
 * In the present version of the algorithm, the forward model is assumed